tylor/tally/README.md

+This is a very simple HTML5 web app for keeping a tally.
+You can use it live at: http://tylorsherman.com/tally/tally.html

-This is a very simple Backbone app for iOS, based heavily on the example todos app.
+It has some nice tweaks like swipe to delete and full application caching.
+It is for iOS and based heavily on the Backbone example todos app.

 ![What tally looks
 like](https://github.com/tylor/tally/raw/master/iphone.png)